Irregular HeartBeat

 Experts recommend keeping a record of irregular heartbeat frequency, duration, intensity, and time of onset.
 It is also wise to record your pulse during these episodes and how you are feeling at the time.

-irregular heartbeat natural therapy
+Treating irregular heartbeat

-While these lifestyle changes can greatly reduce the incidence and intensity of irregular heartbeat, they are unable to get at the root cause of hormonal imbalance.
+While these lifestyle changes can greatly reduce the incidence and intensity of irregular heartbeat, they are unable to address the root cause: hormonal imbalance.
 Additionally, it can be difficult for the busy woman to integrate many major lifestyle changes into her daily routine.
-Fortunately, there are natural, non-invasive ways to successfully treat irregular heartbeat during menopause.
-Natural therapies are a safe, effective, and non-invasive method of treating irregular heartbeat
+Fortunately, there are natural, non-invasive ways to successfully treat irregular heartbeat related to hormonal imbalance during menopause.
+Some alternative medicines offer a safe, effective, and non-invasive method of treating irregular heartbeat and other symptoms of menopause.
+They are able to get at the root cause of hormonal imbalance without the risks posed by more invasive medical options.

 For women who do not find relief from a combination of lifestyle and natural treatments, medical options are available.